wp-plugins/wp-toolbar-removal/readme.txt

  * FIXED [Ticket #16004](//core.trac.wordpress.org/ticket/16004)
  * NEW unified coding to run with WordPress 3.1+ or later
  * NEW updated code for max speedup of dashboard and admin menu
- * NEW show i18n realtime datetime on top of dashboard for WP 3.3+ or later
+ * NEW show i18n datetime on top of dashboard for WP 3.3+ or later
  * NEW disable user personal options settings "Show Admin Bar/Toolbar"
  * NEW add header and footer log
  * NEW add logout functionality on top of DashBoard for WP 3.3+ or later